 Let it Snow by John Green is a collection of connecting short stories that are all so good, It is hard to pick a favourite.
 The recurring Waffle House setting and the descriptions of staying cozy during a winter storm are wonderful.
 If I had to choose a favourite, I would probably go with Maureen Johnson’s story, The Jubilee Express.

 Let it Snow is a collection of three holiday short stories, but the book honestly seems like one story.
 Each story is connected and it is amazing to see familiar characters throughout all three.
 I enjoyed the contrast in each author’s writing style as I switched stories and being introduced to their own quirky characters.
 This would be a great sampler if you have not yet read any books by these authors.

 Let It Snow by John Green Has a Waffle House Setting

 The original setting that appears in all three of the stories is a Waffle House restaurant.
 It is so interesting to see how each character ends up stopping there, especially John Green’s interpretation, a race to the restaurant.
 In my opinion, that would be the perfect place to be stuck during a snow storm, and it was so entertaining to see everyone’s reactions to the storm.

 Maureen Johnson’s Story is a Favourite

 My favourite of the stories was Maureen Johnson’s.
 This one is about a girl whose parents are arrested because of a fight over a collectable piece for their elf village.
 Her train gets stuck in the storm and she seeks refuge in a stranger’s house.
 I really enjoyed the way this one was written and the main character, Jubilee.

-Let it Snow contains three short stories that all intertwine.
+Let it Snow by John Green contains three short stories that all intertwine.
 The common setting in the book, the Waffle House, is so unique and intriguing.
 My favourite of the stories was Maureen Johnson’s, The Jubilee Express.
 I would definitely recommend this book for the winter season!